Bikers Not Cash Cows

 https://wiki.mag-uk.org/images/4/49/Position_Statement_Vehicle_Excise_Duty_2020_03_19.pdf

-With the diminishing revenue expected from Fuel Duty there is potential that a future Government will seek to replace current VED and Fuel Duty with a national pay-per-mile system.
-MAG asks Government to ensure that any resultant system is fair, simple and consistent – based purely on vehicle weight and distance travelled.
+With the diminishing revenue expected from Fuel Duty there is potential that Government will seek to replace current VED and Fuel Duty with a national pay-per-mile system.
+MAG asks the Government to ensure that any resultant system is fair, simple and consistent – based purely on vehicle weight and distance travelled.

 If you have never been a MAG member, have let your membership lapse, or are thinking you need to save some money by not renewing this year, we would love you to join, re-join or stay with us.
 If, like us, you are passionate about motorcycling, want to see motorcycling continue in the future, and want to preserve all that you love about it, we hope it will be an easy choice to make.
 MAG’s strength is in numbers.
 The riding community can demonstrate strength when it unites.
 If you want to say you played your part to defend motorcycling, please… join MAG today